digideskio/test-2/README.md

 # MVC5
-  t http://assessments.firstnaukri.com/mynaukritest/ and use the Test Pin E5399547
+  t<a href="http://assessments.firstnaukri.com/mynaukritest/">link</a>  and use the Test Pin E5399547
   *         Latest versions of
   .NET 4.5.1/C# 5.0 and higher.
 More current the better.